Flea (musician): Personal life

+Family and relationships

-Flea has been married two times and has three children.
-From 1988 to 1990, Flea was married to Loesha Zeviar (Loesha's name remains tattooed on Flea's chest).
-Their daughter, Clara Balzary, was born in 1988.
+Flea has been married twice and has three children.
+From 1988 to 1990, Flea was married to Canadian Loesha Zeviar (Loesha's name remains tattooed on Flea's chest).
+The two started dating when Zeviar, born in July 1969, was sixteen years old.
+Their daughter, Clara Louise Zeviar Balzary, was born in 1988.
 Clara was featured in the band's Funky Monks documentary.
 She also has appeared at many shows and, as a child, provided artwork for the band's T-shirts and promotional material.
 She has also documented the band's I'm With You tour through photographs and videos.
-As an adult, Clara was most recently in the short-lived band the Tints and is also an aspiring artist and photographer, taking the promotional photographs for The Getaway.
-In 2005, Flea was engaged to model Frankie Rayder, who was once named GQ magazine's sexiest woman in the world.
-The couple never married however they had a child together, Sunny Bebop Balzary, who was born on October 26, 2005.
+As an adult, Clara was in the short-lived band the Tints and is also an artist and photographer, taking the promotional photographs for The Getaway.

+Flea was engaged to model Frankie Rayder, who was once named GQ magazine's sexiest woman in the world.
+The couple never married, however they had a child together, Sunny Bebop Balzary, who was born in 2005.
 The song "Hard to Concentrate" on the Chili Peppers' 2006 album, Stadium Arcadium, was written by Kiedis as a wedding proposal to Flea and Rayder.
 Flea and Rayder since split up.

-In 2019, Flea got married for a second time when he married fashion designer Melody Ehsani.
+In 2019, Flea got married for a second time to fashion designer Melody Ehsani.
 Flea said of Ehsani, "My life has changed forever and I am eternally humble and grateful.
 The person who sees all of me and knows who I am.
 My wife @melodyehsani."
-On July 31, 2022, Ehsani announced on her Instagram page that she was pregnant.
-On December 12, 2022, Ehsani gave birth to their first child together.

-On October 30, 1993, Flea was playing at The Viper Room with the band P when his close friend River Phoenix was outside the venue having seizures as the result of an overdose.
-When this news filtered through the club, Flea rushed outside and accompanied Phoenix in the ambulance that took him to Cedars-Sinai Hospital.
-In August 2020, Flea appeared on two unreleased songs from Phoenix's band Aleka's Attic to mark what would have been his 50th birthday.

-As an adult, Flea became a U.S. citizen.
-In a 2000 interview, he stated his intention to eventually retire to his native Australia.
+Ehsani gave birth to their son, Darius Booker Balzary, in 2022.

 Flea appeared in the 2011 documentary The Other F Word, where he discussed the joys of being a father.
 "It's funny how you always hear people saying that classic parent attitude of, 'I brought you into this world, I gave you life!'
 You know, it's just, I think, completely the opposite.
 My kids gave me life.
 They gave me a reason."